Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

 I also have a pair of Fiskars that are spring-loaded.
 Meaning, after I squeeze them closed, they spring back open for me.
 I really like these.
 Especially if your hand or forearm muscles aren’t all that strong or have a lot of stamina and you have to cut a lot the spring action is useful.

 A word about scissors care: There’s a thought that you can’t cut paper with your sewing (fabric) scissors.
 The theory is that it will dull them.
 The reality is that you can damage them far more by cutting through pins (or other metal) or dropping them.
 So.
-Don’t cut through pins or other metal, and ye gads don’t drop them.
+Don’t cut through pins, or other metal, and ye gads don’t drop them.
 1) you could stab your toe and then you’ll get blood everywhere. and 2) you’ll damage your scissors.

 Now, I wouldn’t advise cutting cardboard with my scissors.
 Janet Pray of Islander Sewing says that cutting paper is no problem, but she perpetuates the myth in her family so that no one else uses her scissors.
 And that ensures they will always be in her sewing room when she needs them.
 Smart.
-But think about this, if you are using a pattern, you probably will need to cut paper at some point, maybe even while it’s pinned to your fabric.
+But think on this, if you are using a pattern, you probably will need to cut paper at some point, maybe even while it’s pinned to your fabric.
 There’s no way to get around cutting paper in that case.

 Pins